- Intermediate Accounting I

 - Candidates may not take or transfer in more than two courses required for a certificate from other educational institutions.
 Prerequisites must be met for some classes and can be transferred in from other institutions as long as they satisfy Simpson’s coursework.

-- Candidates pursuing the Accounting, Healthcare Administration, or Management certificates, who received their BA from Simpson College and already received credit for coursework that is a part of the Certificate program in which they are enrolled, must substitute other 300 level classes to satisfy the requirements, as approved by the department chair.
+- Candidates pursuing the Accounting or Healthcare Administration certificates, who received their BA from Simpson College and already received credit for coursework that is a part of the Certificate program in which they are enrolled, must substitute other 300 level classes to satisfy the requirements, as approved by the department chair.

 - A cumulative grade point average of (2.50) must be obtained in the program with at least a ‘C’ (2.00) grade earned in each class.